JerryLin16/GRAD521_DMPLin_2023/index.md

 They need to return all lab notebooks, revoke data access on the cloud system, and give all raw data to PI before deleting data from their drives (like laptops or hard drives).
 In addition, they need to sign the form that they will not share the data with other people without a project leader (PI) agreement.

-2. We saw in class that some data needs to be protected. (a) Is your data sensitive or confidential according to OSU's definition of sensitive and confidential data? (b) Does any of your research data need to be protected?
+2.We saw in class that some data needs to be protected. (a) Is your data sensitive or confidential according to OSU's definition of sensitive and confidential data? (b) Does any of your research data need to be protected?
 If so, what is your plan to do so?

 (a)	Yes, the data in my project is confidential data.